yuanpei01/School_community_Covid/README.md

 # School_community_Covid
-Code for simulating the SEAIRW compartmental model with age and household structure
+Code for simulating the SEAIRDHW compartmental model with age and household structure